 In addition to class and style files DEMO documents are part of the package.
 These contain some brief documentation and demonstrate available options of the different document types.

-The following templates are part of the package tuda-ci (in brackets you find the name of the corresponding DEMO file):
+The following templates are part of the package tuda-ci (in brackets you find the name of corresponding DEMO files):

 - tudathesis – Template for BSc/MSc Theses (DEMO-TUDaThesis) and Dissertations (DEMO-TUDaPhD)

 - tudasciposter – Template for a scientific poster (DEMO-TUDaSciPoster)